Key Takeaways:

 How Mortgage Debt Can Affect You

-Your mortgage is a secured loan, and your home is collateral.
-Missing payments means you are at risk of losing your home.
-Mortgage debt can affect you in a number of ways, and the possibility of losing your home is the biggest worry for any homeowner.
+Falling behind on mortgage payments puts you at risk of foreclosure.
+Mortgage debt can affect you in many ways, and the possibility of losing your home is the biggest worry for any homeowner.

 Overwhelming mortgage debt can also impact your personal relationships.
 54% of people believe that debt is a valid reason to consider divorce.
 Worrying over high household debt can mean you’ll have less time to focus on your relationships.

 Mortgage debt also impacts your credit score.
-High outstanding mortgage balances means you’ll have a higher debt-to-income ratio (DTI).
-A higher DTI impacts your ability to qualify for a loan.
-Missing mortgage payments can also negatively impact your credit report.
+High outstanding mortgage balances mean you’ll have a higher debt-to-income ratio (DTI).
+A higher DTI impacts your ability to qualify for a loan, and missing mortgage payments can also negatively impact your credit report.

 If you are facing job loss or financial hardship, there are many debt relief programs to help you manage your debt.
 Here are six ways to consider:

-Many borrowers opt for adjustable-rate mortgages because of the lower monthly payments.
-But once the fixed rate term is over and the loan converts to an adjustable rate, you may struggle.
+Consider refinancing if your monthly mortgage payments are high because of the rising mortgage rates.
+Many borrowers opt for adjustable-rate mortgages because of the lower monthly payments, but once the fixed rate term is over and the loan converts to an adjustable rate, you may struggle.

 It’s important to remember that forbearance is available for the short term.
 You’ll need a plan in place on how you’ll keep up with your mortgage payments at the end of the forbearance term.

-A loan modification is another debt relief option you should discuss with your lender.
-In some cases, your lender may be able to modify the loan repayment terms to make your loan payments affordable.
+A loan modification is another debt relief option to discuss with your lender.
+In some cases, your lender may be able to modify the repayment terms to make your loan payments more affordable.

 If eligible, your mortgage payments can be lowered by 20%.
 Under this program, your lender will first capitalize outstanding payments, lower your interest rate, and extend the repayment term for the principal balance once your loan is modified.